Grammy Award for Best Bluegrass Album

 The Grammy Award for Best Bluegrass Album is an award presented at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards, to recording artists for quality works (songs or albums) in the bluegrass music genre.
 Honors in several categories are presented at the ceremony annually by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

-Originally called the Grammy Award for Best Bluegrass Recording (Vocal or Instrumental), the award was first presented to Bill Monroe in 1989.
+Originally called the Grammy Award for Best Bluegrass Recording (Vocal or Instrumental), the award was first presented in 1989.
 In 1990 and 1991, the category was renamed Best Bluegrass Recording, and in 1990, the award was reserved for singles rather than albums.
-Since 1992, the award has been presented under the category Best Bluegrass Album.
-Beginning in 1993, award recipients often included the producers, engineers, and/or mixers associated with the nominated work in addition to the recording artists.
+In 1992 the category was renamed Best Bluegrass Album.

 In 1995 and 1997, producers of compilation albums were the only award recipients.

-As of 2012, Alison Krauss holds the record for the most wins in this category, having won six times (five times with the band Union Station).
-The group consisting of Ricky Skaggs and Kentucky Thunder has been presented five awards.
-Two-time recipients include Jim Lauderdale as well as the Nashville Bluegrass Band.
-The award has been presented to artists or groups originating from the United States each year to date.
-The Seldom Scene has the record for the most nominations without a win, with five.

-In 2018, for the first time in the history of the category, there was a tie, resulting in both Rhonda Vincent and The Infamous Stringdusters winning the award.
+The inaugural recipient of the award was Bill Monroe, widely considered to be the founder of the genre.
+Alison Krauss has the most wins in the category, with six, including five with her band Union Station who are tied with Ricky Skaggs and Kentucky Thunder for second most wins.
+Jim Lauderdale, Nashville Bluegrass Band, and Molly Tuttle & Golden Highway are the only other acts to have won more than once, with two awards each.
+Del McCoury holds the record for most nominations, with ten, while Doyle Lawson, Noam Pickelny, Peter Rowan, and The Seldom Scene have the most nominations without a win, with four.
+In 2018, the first tie in the history of the category occurred, with the award being presented to both Rhonda Vincent and The Infamous Stringdusters.
+The current recipient of the award is Billy Strings, who won at the 67th Annual Grammy Awards.